joesan/plant-simulator/README.md

 plants:

 1. A PowerPlant that is steerable by turning it on or off (ex., battery)
-2. A PowerPlant that is steerable by ramping it up (ex., generators, gas turbines)
+2. A PowerPlant that is steerable by ramping it up (ex., generators, gas turbines, CHP units)

 ALERT: We do not steer Nuclear Power Plants - We stay away from them!

+We also assume that all the units that we deal here are in kw for power and in seconds for time.

 ## Getting Started